Marrwan/carbon-cell/README.md

 ## Contributing

 Contributions to the Carbon Cell Backend API project are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.
-Please follow the [contribution guidelines](CONTRIBUTING.md) when contributing to this project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Thank you for using the Carbon Cell Backend API!
-If you have any questions or feedback, please don't hesitate to contact us.